OBPNPW2024/MoDL/README.md

 2. Train the model by running ***MoDL_pre/train.py***, then you will get models for mitochondrial function prediction, and the trained model will be stored in the *' model '* directory of the original MoDL demo.

-3. (Optional) Also, you can directly use our pre-trained model to predict [here], You will need to download it and unzip it to the *' model '* directory of the original MoDL demo.
+3. (Optional) Also, you can directly use our pre-trained model to predict [https://zenodo.org/records/10889134], You will need to download it and unzip it to the *' model '* directory of the original MoDL demo.

 4. Prepare the test images and use the trained model to make predictions by running ***MoDL_pre/function prediction.py***.
 Here, we have prepared data for five cell lines: HeLa, HepG2, U87, L02, and 143B.
 After running ***function_prediction.py***, you will be prompted to input the name of the cell line.
 The predictions will be stored in the ***function_predictions.csv*** file within the *'final_results'* directory.